claxcoding/elt-pipeline-weather-forecast/README.md

 │   ├── query_utils.py
 │   ├── transform_utils.py
 │   ├── visualization_utils.py
 ├── config.yaml                          # Central configuration file
+├── dag_weather_forecast_pipeline.png    # DAG visualization of the Prefect pipeline
 ├── requirements.txt                     # Required packages
 └── README.md                            # This file
 ```

 ---

 ## ELT Process

+This project follows a structured **ELT (Extract, Load, Transform)** workflow, fully orchestrated with **Prefect 3.5**.
+Each step is implemented as a **Prefect @task**, managed within a central **flow**, allowing for dependency control, retry policies, and clear monitoring through DAG visualization.

 ### 1. Extract
-- Fetches historical weather data (2017–2024) and current conditions using Open-Meteo's REST API.
+- Fetches historical weather data (2017–2024) and current conditions using Open-Meteo’s REST API.
+- Tasks handle both **historical** and **current** API calls separately for modularity.
 - Stores raw JSON responses in memory and converts them to structured Pandas DataFrames.
+- Automatically retries API calls if temporary connection errors occur (managed by Prefect).

 ### 2. Load
-- Loads raw weather data into **Google BigQuery**, storing each year's data in a separate table.
+- Loads raw weather data into **Google BigQuery**, storing each year’s data in a separate table.
+- Data loading is orchestrated so that BigQuery tables are created before loading occurs.
-- Data is loaded using the `google-cloud-bigquery` Python client.
+- Uses the `google-cloud-bigquery` Python client for seamless integration with GCP.

 ### 3. Transform
-- Cleans and formats the raw data.
+- Cleans and formats raw weather data into consistent schemas.
-- Feature engineering includes:
+- Performs **feature engineering** to create columns such as:
   - `temperature`, `rel_humidity`, `precipitation`, `pressure`, `wind_speed`, `wind_direction`
-- Combines historical data across multiple years (e.g., for October only).
-- Prepares the data for machine learning.
+- Merges historical and current data to prepare model-ready features.
+- Executed only after successful loading, as enforced by Prefect task dependencies.

 ### 4. Model (Predict)
 - Trains a **Random Forest Regressor** using historical October data.
-- Predicts hourly temperatures.
+- Generates hourly temperature predictions for the current period.
-- Evaluates and optionally visualizes prediction results.
+- The **ML Stage** sits at the center of the DAG, connecting data transformation with prediction output.
+- Prefect ensures the model only trains after all required data transformations are complete.

 ### 5. Store
 - Saves prediction results back to BigQuery for analytics or dashboarding.
+- Acts as the final task in the flow, marking successful pipeline completion.

+---

+### Orchestration and Visualization
+The entire ELT process is orchestrated through **Prefect 3.5**, ensuring tasks execute in the correct order and enabling recovery in case of failures.
+The dependency graph of the pipeline is visualized using **Graphviz**, which generates the file:

+---

+## ELT Process

+This project follows a structured **ELT (Extract, Load, Transform)** workflow, fully orchestrated with **Prefect 3.5**.
+Each step is implemented as a **Prefect @task**, managed within a central **flow**, allowing for dependency control, retry policies, and clear monitoring through DAG visualization.

+### 1. Extract
+- Fetches historical weather data (2017–2024) and current conditions using Open-Meteo’s REST API.
+- Tasks handle both **historical** and **current** API calls separately for modularity.
+- Stores raw JSON responses in memory and converts them to structured Pandas DataFrames.
+- Automatically retries API calls if temporary connection errors occur (managed by Prefect).

+### 2. Load
+- Loads raw weather data into **Google BigQuery**, storing each year’s data in a separate table.
+- Data loading is orchestrated so that BigQuery tables are created before loading occurs.
+- Uses the `google-cloud-bigquery` Python client for seamless integration with GCP.

+### 3. Transform
+- Cleans and formats raw weather data into consistent schemas.
+- Performs **feature engineering** to create columns such as:
+  - `temperature`, `rel_humidity`, `precipitation`, `pressure`, `wind_speed`, `wind_direction`
+- Merges historical and current data to prepare model-ready features.
+- Executed only after successful loading, as enforced by Prefect task dependencies.

+### 4. Model (Predict)
+- Trains a **Random Forest Regressor** using historical October data.
+- Generates hourly temperature predictions for the current period.
+- The **ML Stage** sits at the center of the DAG, connecting data transformation with prediction output.
+- Prefect ensures the model only trains after all required data transformations are complete.

+### 5. Store
+- Saves prediction results back to BigQuery for analytics or dashboarding.
+- Acts as the final task in the flow, marking successful pipeline completion.

+---

+### Orchestration and Visualization
+The entire ELT process is orchestrated through **Prefect 3.5**, ensuring tasks execute in the correct order and enabling recovery in case of failures.
+The dependency graph of the pipeline is visualized using **Graphviz**, which generates the file:

 ---